fed/Yamba/README.md

 ###### Filesystem
 Finally, we’ll learn about the filesystem on a typical Android device.
 We'll gain a deeper understanding of how the operating system is put together, and we'll also learn more about Android security.

+**TO DO List:**

+- [x] Create a Preference resource file called settings.xml
+- [x] Implement the SettingsActivity.java file that inflates the resource file
+- [x] Register this new Activity in the AndroidManifest.xml file
+- [x] Provide a way to start this Activity from the rest of the application.
+To do so, create a main.xml resource where we specify what the menu consists of.
+- [x] Add onCreateOptionsMenu() to the activity that should have this menu.
+This is where we inflate the menu.xml resource.
+- [x] Provide handling of menu events in onOptionsItemSelected()

+Here's the link to the pull request for part 2: https://github.com/fknussel/Yamba/pull/2

 ### Part 3: Android Services (branch codename: `FEAT-3`)
 This part introduces background services.
 By the end of this part, our Yamba application will be able to periodically connect to the cloud and pull down our friends’ status updates: